Skip to content

 Randolph Hall

-Professor in the Epstein Department of Industrial and Systems Engineering and
+Dean Professor in the Epstein Department of Industrial and Systems Engineering and

 Director, Center for Risk and Economic Analysis of Threats and Emergencies (CREATE).